 2. Use a Curves Adjustment Layer

-The next option is to use curves to lighten the photo.
-Curves can be a little intimidating at first, but once you get used to it you will love using curves.
+The next option is to use curves to lighten the photo in Adobe Photoshop.
+Curves can be a little intimidating at first, but once you get used to it, you will love using curves in your editing.
 To add a curves adjustment layer click on the icon shown below.

-With the help of curves you can selectively lighten the parts of the photo that you want.
-The right end of the curve impacts the highlights of the photo, the left end impacts the shadows, and the middle impacts the mid tones.
-How you use the curve will depend on your photo and what you want to lighten, but one easy approach is to lift the center of the RGB curve to lighten the mid tones.
+With the help of curves, you can selectively lighten the parts of the photo that you want.
+The right end of the curve impacts the highlights of the photo, the left end impacts the shadows, and the middle impacts the mid-tones.
+How you use the curve will depend on your image and what you want to lighten, but one easy approach is to lift the center of the RGB curve to lighten the mid-tones.